tgruetzm/Owl-Sense/README.md

   * Owl Sense offers an affordable and user-friendly audio recording solution for general purpose wildlife research.
   * Specifically built with extended runtimes and exceptional audio quality.
   * Recording times can exceed 500 hours at moderate sample rates(24k) or lower on a single 18650 cell.
+  * Supports custom scheduling options to record only when necessary.
   * Fully weather resistant enclosure and microphone - IP57.

 ## Quick Start Guide